chtoucas/Narvalo.NET/docs/issues.md

 - Update CodeFormatter when it supports C# 7.0.
 After that, change from `format-code.cmd` to `format-code.ps1`.
-- `make.ps1 test` fails sometimes for unknown reasons (most of the time it works perfectly and things are fine inside VS).
-There seems to be problem with the new MSBuild when we have VS opened and we run `make.ps1`.
+- `make.ps1 test` fails sometimes for unknown reasons (most of the time it works perfectly and things are always fine inside VS).
+There seems to be problem with the new MSBuild when we have VS opened and we run MSBuild at the same time.
-- Automatically create the assembly description from the NuGet spec.
+- Automatically create the assembly infos from the NuGet spec.
 - Add a "dry run" option to NuGetAgent.
 - Enable continuous integration (Travis, AppVeyor, Coverall, Readthedoc, GitLink)?